bcbio/bcbio-nextgen/docs/contents/parallel.rst

-The memory information specified in the system configuration :ref:`config-resources` enables scheduling of memory intensive processes. bcbio-nextgen handle memory scheduling by:
+The memory information specified in the system configuration :ref:`config-resources` enables scheduling of memory intensive processes. bcbio-nextgen handles memory scheduling by:

 - Determining available cores and memory per machine.
 It uses the local machine for multicore runs.
 For parallel runs, it spawns a job on the schedule queue and extracts the system information from that machine.
-This requires a homogeneous set of machines within a cluster queue.
+This expects a homogeneous set of machines within a cluster queue.

-- Calculating the memory and core usage for a subset of the process runs.
+- Calculating the memory and core usage.
   The system configuration :ref:`config-resources` contains the expected core and memory usage of external programs.